nicklockwood/FastCoding/README.md

     - (Class)classForFastCoding;

 This method is used to supply an alternative class to use for coding/decoding an object.
 This works the same way as the -classForCoder method of NSCoding, and by default returns the same value.

+    - (BOOL)preferFastCoding;

+Because FastCoding automatically supports NSCoding, any object that conforms to the NSCoding protocol (except for types that are explicitly supported by FastCoding) will be encoded using the NSCoding methods.
+This is better for compatibility purposes, but is slightly slower than using the FastCoding protocol.
+If your class supports both NSCoding and FastCoding, and you would prefer FastCoder to use the FastCoding protocol, override this method and return YES (the default value is NO).

 Overriding Default FastCoding Behaviour
 -------------------------------------------